 Direct to you from a little French pastry shop, or straight from your own kitchen?
-Yep, you'll feel like a French chef and an artist right at home.
+Oui, oui!
+You'll feel like a French chef and an artist right at home.
 These simple fresh fruit tarts are easy to make and will add a splash of color and class to any gathering.

 Fresh fruit tarts are so much fun, and you can make them in less than an hour!
 This recipe will make 36 tartlets, 12 medium sized tarts or one full-size fresh fruit tart.